Ate Too Much Sugar? 9 Tricks to Help Reverse the Binge

 Step 1: Realize what’s going on

-One moment you're wired; the next, you're making a beeline to the couch.
+One moment you’re wired; the next, you’re making a beeline to the couch.
 What gives?
-Your body goes on a physical and emotional roller coaster after too many sweets.
-"The minute you put a sweet in your mouth, you get a surge of dopamine, a feel-good hormone with addictive properties," says Amanda Bontempo, RD, a nutritionist at NYU Langone's Laura and Isaac Perlmutter Cancer Center.
+Your body goes on a physical and emotional roller coaster after having too much sugar.
+“The minute you put a sweet in your mouth, you get a surge of dopamine, a feel-good hormone with addictive properties,” says Amanda Bontempo, RD, a nutritionist at NYU Langone’s Laura and Isaac Perlmutter Cancer Center.
 As sugar floods your bloodstream, the pancreas releases insulin to control blood glucose levels.
-This suppresses the "fullness" hormone leptin, which makes your brain give you the green light to grab more candy.
+This suppresses the “fullness” hormone leptin, which makes your brain give you the green light to grab more candy.
 Glucose is rapidly digested, and your spiked dopamine and blood sugar levels fall quickly.
-"The crash depends on the person.
-It can be 15 minutes to a couple of hours after eating," says Bontempo.
-"Your instinct is to eat more sugar to get another jolt of energy, but it's really important to resist.
-Once your willpower bank is tapped, it becomes increasingly challenging to make healthy choices."
-These foods have way more sugar than you realized.
+“The crash depends on the person.
+It can be 15 minutes to a couple of hours after eating,” says Bontempo.
+“Your instinct is to eat more sugar to get another jolt of energy, but it’s really important to resist.
+Once your willpower bank is tapped, it becomes increasingly challenging to make healthy choices.”

 Step 2: Have a spoonful of peanut butter

 After a sugar binge, you may want to swear off all calories.
 However, eating food with other nutrients helps ward off that undesirable sugar crash caused by quick digestion.
-"A spoonful of peanut butter or handful of nuts gives you fat and protein to slow digestion," says Jennifer Powell Weddig, PhD, RDN, a professor of nutrition at Metropolitan State University of Denver.
-"Or try hummus with vegetables, which have fiber that helps slow the absorption of simple sugars."
-Start adopting these habits to kick your sugar cravings for good.
+“A spoonful of peanut butter or handful of nuts gives you fat and protein to slow digestion,” says Jennifer Powell Weddig, PhD, RDN, a professor of nutrition at Metropolitan State University of Denver.
+“Or try hummus with vegetables, which have fiber that helps slow the absorption of simple sugars.”
+Here are 9 clear signs you are eating too much sugar.

 Step 3: Take the stairs

-Resist the temptation to nap.
-"Get moving," says Bontempo.
-"This will help your muscles use the blood sugar instead of just storing it."
-It doesn't have to be a sweaty, hour-long cycling class.
+Resist the temptation to nap after eating too much sugar.
+“Get moving,” says Bontempo.
+“This will help your muscles use the blood sugar instead of just storing it.”
+It doesn’t have to be a sweaty, hour-long cycling class.
 Simply walking up the stairs or taking a walk around the block will help.
 A study in the journal Diabetes Care found that older adults who walked for 15 minutes after each meal had lower blood sugar levels than those who walked for 45 minutes in the late morning or before dinner.
-Here are 15 great reasons to take a 15-minute walk.

 Step 4: Drink tea with lemon